angular-starter-kit/starter-kit/sources/libraries/ionic/README.md

 Once you have a release, use `js/ionic.js`, `js/ionic-angular.js`, and `css/ionic.css`.

 For most cases, you'll need AngularJS as well.
-This is bundled in `js/angular/` and `js/angular-ui-router/`.
+This is bundled in `js/angular/` and `js/angular-ui/`.

+## Platform Support

+Ionic currently supports Android 4.1 and above, iOS 8 and above, and Windows 10.
+We continue to monitor market share and adjust our support based on worldwide usage.

 ## Demos